How are Housing Rents Calculated?

 There is a new occupant at my property; do I need to notify Galway City Council?

 If you wish to include a new person on the rent of your dwelling, you must apply for permission to do so.
+Failure to do so is a breach of your tenancy agreement and could lead to enforcement action.

 To do this you must complete: